The Halo: The Master Chief Collection wiki last edited by adummy on 01/10/15 06:15AM

 - Quick switching between classic and remastered graphics, which are rendered in parallel (Campaign only).

-- 1328x1080 resolution (a non standard aspect ratio) as a side effect of rendering everything twice.
+- 1080p / 60fps, with the exception of the anniversary graphics of the campaign which run at 1328x1080 resolution (a non standard aspect ratio) as a side effect of rendering everything twice.

 - New CGI cutscenes for Halo 2's campaign (created by Blur Studio).

-- New terminals that tease the plot of Halo 5: Guardians and are told from the point of view of The Arbiter.
+- New terminals that tease the plot of Halo 5: Guardians.

-- Includes online multiplayer on Xbox Live with both the original gameplay engine (with all 23 maps) and a new enhanced engine (with 6 remastered maps: Bloodline, Lockdown, Shrine, Stonetown, Warlord, and Zenith, along with new weapons, vehicles, and powerups).
+- Includes online multiplayer on Xbox Live with both the original gameplay engine (with all maps including DLC and Halo 2: Vista exclusive ones) and a new enhanced engine (with 6 remastered maps: Bloodline, Lockdown, Shrine, Stonetown, Warlord, and Zenith, along with new weapons, vehicles, and powerups).

 - Forge mode for the six remastered maps (as well as three new Forge maps).
 Theater mode for Anniversary mode only.